-- Meet management should have a backup starting system set up on deck.
-Make sure it Works! - Some means of voice amplification should be provided.
-The ETS comes with at least one external speaker and can accommodate more.
-Usually, because of crowd noise, it is advisable to use, at least two external speakers-one attached to the main system and the other at the opposite side of the pool - Have Disqualification slips (for false starts). - Have Duct tape and a tool to cut tape after attaching speakers to handrails, etc.
+- Meet management should have a backup starting system set-up on deck.
+Locate it and make sure it works. - Some means of voice amplification should be provided.m The ETS comes with at least one external speaker and can accommodate more.
+Usually, because of crowd noise, it is advisable to use, at least two external speakers-one attached to the main system and the other at the opposite side of the pool - Have disqualification slips handy (for false starts).